priyavrat-sharma26/ChatBot-using-API/readme.md

 ## Suggestion Prediction:
 The provided code serves the purpose of generating conversation suggestions based on a given message using BERT (Bidirectional Encoder Representations from Transformers) model.
 Here's a short description of the requirements for this code:

-Transformers Library: The code requires the transformers library to be installed.
+**Transformers Library**: The code requires the transformers library to be installed.
 This library provides pre-trained models for natural language understanding tasks like tokenization and next sentence prediction.

 NLTK Data: NLTK (Natural Language Toolkit) is used for tokenization.
 The code downloads necessary NLTK data using nltk.download('punkt').